-The Council are aware that not all landlords provide high levels of management or landlords meet the current fit and proper person test.
-If higher levels of monitoring are needed or a licence holder needs time to get his/ her property management arrangements in place the Council may look to issue a licence for a shorter period; possibly just for one year.
-A new application would be needed at the end of the one year period and the Council would then make a further assessment.
+The council is aware that not all landlords provide high levels of management or meet the current fit and proper person test.
+If higher levels of monitoring are needed or a licence holder needs time to get his/ her property management arrangements in place the council may look to issue a licence for a shorter period; possibly just for one year.
+A new application would be needed at the end of the one year period and the council would then make a further assessment.
+No 'new' reduced licence fee reduction is available.

-One Year Licence fee structure (per dwelling) Total Fee Part A Part B

-Single dwelling licence £468.00 £397.50 £70.50
+One Year Licence fee structure (per dwelling) Total Fee Part A Part B Single dwelling licence (one £468.00 £397.50 £70.50 year) 2400.00 2397.30 210.50 Multi-let application (>1 dwelling) (one year) £405.60 £344.50 £61.10

-(one year) 2100.00 2007.00 2.
-3.00

-Multi-let application £405.60 £344.50 £61.10

-(>1 dwelling) (one year)